 My foreword introduces Malta with its archipelago (Malta, Gozo and Comino) for you.
 Furthermore, you can read about my experiences of the Maltese weather, people and eating habits.
 I also offer some information about travelling by public transportation/car/boat and ferry.
 Enjoy!

 The archipelago of Malta is situated in the Mediterranean Sea, south from the Italian island Sicily.
 It is also close to Africa.
-3 inhabited island are in the archipelago: Malta, Gozo and Comino.
-In Comino the population is only 4 with a priest, a policeman and 2 others.
+3 inhabited islands are in the archipelago: Malta, Gozo and Comino.
+In Comino, the population is only 4 with a priest, a policeman and 2 others.
 There are another 18 uninhabited islands, some are only huge rocks.